-This website and its author, and OpenMW Team are not in any way associated with or supported by Bethesda Softworks or ZeniMax Media Inc. OpenMW is a completely unofficial hobbyist project.
+This website, its author, and OpenMW are not in any way associated with or supported by Bethesda Softworks or ZeniMax Media Inc. OpenMW is a completely hobbyist project.

 This website does NOT distribute any game data or other copyrighted content not owned by the author.
-You MUST own a legal copy of Morrowind before you can use OpenMW.
-We absolutely do NOT support or condone pirated versions of the game.
+You MUST own a legal copy of Morrowind before you can use OpenMW to play Morrowind.
+We absolutely do NOT support nor condone pirated versions of the game.
 All source code is written from scratch and is released under the GNU General Public License version 3.

-All fonts shipped with OpenMW are licensed under separate terms.
+All fonts, shaders and other assets shipped with OpenMW are licensed under separate terms.
 Details can be found in the Readme file or in the Wiki.

 Morrowind, Tribunal, Bloodmoon, The Elder Scrolls, Bethesda Softworks, ZeniMax and their respective logos are registered trademarks of ZeniMax Media Inc. All Rights Reserved.
 All other trademarks are properties of their respective owners.